Carrozzeria Touring Superleggera: 21st century

 In 2006, a group of private investors specializing in high-end automotive makes, bought the brand and trademarks from the late owner.
 A newly created firm, Carrozzeria Touring Superleggera S.r.l. was established in Milan to provide automotive design, engineering, coachbuilding, homologation services, non-automotive industrial design, and restoration of historic vehicles.

 At the 2008 Concorso d'Eleganza Villa d'Este, Touring debuted the Bellagio Fastback Touring, based on the Maserati Quattroporte and the A8 GCS Berlinetta Touring, a concept car powered by a Maserati drivetrain.
 At the 2010 Geneva Motor Show, Touring Bentley Continental Flying Star premiered: a shooting-brake model based on the Bentley Continental GTC, coach built in limited series, with the endorsement of Bentley.

 In 2011, it was followed by Gumpert Tornante by Touring, a superfast Grand Tourer commissioned by the German sports car manufacturer.

 On the stage of the 2012 Geneva Motor Show, Touring Superleggera showcased a static style model based on the space-frame chassis of the Alfa Romeo 8C Competizione.
 It was a tribute to the C52 Disco Volante, a racing car with a Touring Superleggera designed body introduced in 1952.
-The name in Italian stands for “Flying Saucer”.
+The name in Italian stands for "Flying Saucer".
 The Disco Volante was very streamlined, wind tunnel tested and with the body built on a tubular space frame.

 The style model gave birth, in 2013 to the Alfa Romeo Disco Volante by Touring, a bespoke car limited-series of eight units that won that year's Design Award at Concorso d'Eleganza Villa d'Este.

 Revealed in 2014, the MINI Superleggera Vision is a concept car created in collaboration with BMW Group.
 It is an electric roadster.
 Anders Warming, head of MINI design and Touring Superleggera merged their teams to "explore new design languages for the British brand".

 The Touring Berlinetta Lusso appeared in 2015.
 It is a street legal, 2-seater coupé featuring a three-volume form based on the Ferrari F12berlinetta.
 Like all modern Touring Superleggera models, it combines hand-beaten aluminium panels with carbon fibre.
 The series will be built in 5 units.

 The Aero3 is a car introduced by Touring Superleggera in 2020.
 Its prominent rear fin was inspired by the aerodynamic berlinetta of the 1930s, particularly the Alfa Romeo 8C 2900B Berlinetta Speciale Le Mans.
 The Aero3's streamlined design features a rear spoiler and no rear window.

 The Arese RH95 was introduced by Touring Superleggera in 2021 to commemorate the company's 95th anniversary.
 It is Touring's first entry into mid-engined designs.
 Six variations of the Arese RH95 were produced.

 The Superleggera Veloce12 was unveiled at Monterey Car Week in 2024.
-It is a limited-edition grand tourer, based on Ferrari 550 Maranello, with only 30 models planned.
+It is a limited-edition grand tourer, based on the Ferrari 550 Maranello, with a production run of 30 cars planned.